JensKapitza/build-FreeFileSync-on-raspberry-pi/README.md

 ## SSL Error during startup when checking if new version is available
 When starting up, FreeFileSync checks if a newer version is available.
 For some reason, there's a problems with the SSL A popup dialog reads: "Cannot find current FreeFileSync version number online.
 A newer version is likely available.
-Check manually now?" and the error details is provided that reads:
+Check manually now?" and the error detail provided reads:
 ```
 Error code 167772454: error:0A000126:SSL routines::unexpected eof while reading [SSL_read_ex] SSL_ERROR_SSL
 ```